 Whether it's the Digital Technologies, Lifelong learning with Technology, Early Childhood Studies or Equity, Diversity and Inclusion specialization, these programs will help you harness technology skills for problem-solving, creativity and forward-thinking.

 Recently, legislation was passed by the provincial government requiring a compulsory math exam to obtain and maintain a teaching license, causing anxiety for those who do not specialize in math.

 Fortunately, our Dean of Education assured us that “the university will do everything to prepare its teacher candidates for this examination, considering that our school takes its maths and sciences very seriously.”

 Even before this legislation was proposed, we were ahead of the game and had already implemented a mandatory math course in the curriculum.
 So don't fret!
 We've got you covered.

 3. Ontario Tech teaches skills of the future

-As a result, the school offers a mandatory coding class to prepare teacher candidates to use their technological resources to find new and applicable methods of teaching.
+Circling back to my first reason, our teaching program keeps your skills relevant to the growing workplace.
+We offer a mandatory coding class to prepare teacher candidates to use their technological resources to find new and applicable teaching methods.

 Want to learn more about our Faculty of Education?
-Download our viewbook!